kme92/mTRAC/README.md

 mTRAC
 =====

-Developing a collaborative learning environment of the future.
+Developing a collaborative learning environment for teachers and students to communicate remotely.